logicspark/vitepress-theme-api/README.md

 | --------- | -------- | -------- | ----------------------------------------------------------- |
 | **`top`** | `number` | Optional | Set vertical position of `<template #right>` Default is `0` |

-For the full sample .md file in accordance to the live demo, please see our [example](https://github.com/logicspark/vitepress-api-document-theme/tree/main/example/default-theme-and-custom) directory.
+For the full sample .md file in accordance with the live demo, please see our [example](https://github.com/logicspark/vitepress-api-document-theme/tree/main/example/default-theme-and-custom) directory.

 ## :books: License

 Distributed under the MIT License.
 See [`LICENSE`](https://github.com/logicspark/vitepress-api-document-theme/blob/main/LICENSE) for more information.

-Vitepress is licenses under MIT License.
+Vitepress is licensed under MIT License.
 Click [here](https://github.com/vuejs/vitepress/blob/main/LICENSE) for more information.

 ## :pray: Acknowledgement